 In 1843 the Montreal School of Medicine and Surgery was founded, and continues as the largest French school in the Dominion.
 About the same time the St. Lawrence School was started in Montreal in opposition to McGill College, but it had a short life and soon expired.
 The Quebec School of Medicine next started and became, and continues as the medical faculty of Laval University.
 In Toronto a third school was added to the existing ones in 1850 by the establishment of the Upper Canada School of Medicine, which, in its first session, became the medical faculty of Trinity College, and after an existence of three or four sessions, ended by the resignation of the professors who refused to submit to certain vexatious test enactments of a religious nature demanded by the corporation.
 The faculty of medicine of Victoria College was next established in Toronto, for years known as Rolph's School; it terminated its existence in 1869.
-The Kingston School, organized as a faculty of medicine of Bishop's College, Lennoxville, P.Q., was organized in Montreal in 1870.
+The Kingston School, organized as a faculty of Queen's University, is now known as the Royal College of Physicians and Surgeons.
+The faculty of medicine of Bishop's College, Lennoxville, P.Q., was organized in Montreal in 1870.
 In the same year the faculty of medicine of Trinity College was reorganized and exists now as a separate corporation known as Trinity Medical School.
 The Medical School at Halifax is the only one which has been started in the Lower Provinces.